Three Life-Changing Benefits of Worshipping God

 When Jehoshaphat sought the Lord and worshipped Him, the Lord sent a word that the battle would be won.
 Even amid their fear and without knowing how He’d do it, Jehoshaphat and the people still worshipped God as a sign of their faith that He would keep His promise.

 That is the true power of praise!
 No matter how fearful you are, no matter how high the stakes are, no matter how bad things get, no matter how outnumbered or overwhelmed you feel, don’t let the enemy disconnect you from your vital connection with God in worship.
-Praising the Lord at all times is a faith discipline that proves “the evidence of things not seen”, that you believe God’s promises to be true.

 When you worship God before your battle is won, your praise is faith in action!
 When you worship Him after, recalling His work in your life, you are testifying to others that He will do the same for them.
 (Revelation 19:10) This is how believers fight their battles.